Egypt during the Roman era

 Kom Esh Shokafa in Alexandria

-The largest Roman cemetery in Alexandria is located here.
-It is positioned on the southern boundary of ancient Alexandria and dates from the second century AD.
-This cemetery was accidentally discovered in 1892 AD and only revealed in 1955 AD.
-It is made out of a spiral staircase that connects the three underground stories, with the lower steps being higher than the upper steps.
-The higher the stairwell, the lower the stairwell gradually becomes until it is nearly non-existent near the ground’s surface.
+Archaeologists accidentally discovered this cemetery in 1892 A.D.
+They only fully revealed it in 1955 A.D.
+A spiral staircase connects the three underground stories.
+The lower steps are higher than the upper steps.
+The higher the stairwell, the more the stairwell gradually becomes non-existent near the ground’s surface.

 4. The Pillar of Pompey